Improving the accuracy of likelihood-based inference in meta-analysis and meta-regression: Supplementary material

 \section{Supplementary material}

-The supplementary material provides R \citep{R:15} code to reproduce the case study in \S~\ref{sec:illustration}, and perform the analysis of the data in \cite{cooper:10}, where the use of penalised likelihood results in opposite conclusions than classical methods.
-The full results of the simulation studies mentioned in \S~\ref{sec:simu1} and \S~\ref{sec:simu2} are also provided along with the performance of confidence intervals based on alternative methods.
-Particularly, after recommendation from one of the reviewers, intervals based on the Bartlett-corrected likelihood-ratio statistic \citep{huizenga:11} are also examined and are found to have similar performance to the ones based on the Skovgaard's statistic and the profile penalized likelihood.
+The Supplementary Material provides R \citep{R:15} code to reproduce the case study in \S~\ref{sec:illustration}, and another analysis.
+The full results of the simulations are provided including the performance of confidence intervals based on alternative methods.